celeritas-project/celeritas/doc/appendix/administration.rst

 Check that the title meets the requirements below, that the description is adequate, and that the appropriate labels are set.

+Mark your comments as resolved only if the other person was the last to comment.
+Other reviewers can reopen the conversation to comment on it.
+All conversations must be resolved for the merge to be approved.

 By the time you've finished the code review, you should understand the code well enough to maintain it (by extension or modification) in the future.